UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 .. code-block::

-    my_rand.set_rand_seeds("STRING");
+    my_rand.set_rand_seeds("my_rand");
     my_rand.set_rand_seeds(10, 100);

+The current seeds can be printed out, in case there is a need to recreate a certain random sequence, by using ``get_rand_seeds()``.

 Constraints
 -----------

-There are different ways of constraining the random value in a clear and consistent manner:
+There are different ways of constraining the random value in a clear and consistent manner.

 .. code-block::

     -- 1. min & max values
     addr := my_rand.rand(0, 99); -- Generates a value between 0 and 99

     -- 2. set of values
     addr := my_rand.rand(ONLY,(0,5,10)); -- Generates a value which is either 0, 5 or 10

     -- 3. min & max + set of values
     addr := my_rand.rand(0, 50, INCL,(60,70,80)); -- Generates a value between 0 and 50 and either 60, 70 or 80
     addr := my_rand.rand(0, 50, EXCL,(25));       -- Generates a value between 0 and 50 except for 25

     -- 4. min & max + two sets of values
     addr := my_rand.rand(0, 50, INCL,(60,70,80), EXCL,(25)); -- Generates a value between 0 and 50 and either 60, 70 or 80, except for 25